jdconner/styled-variants/README.md

 export const ThemedButton = styled.button(ButtonTheme);
 ```

-The higher the index of the function call, the higher the precedence.
+Precedence is set based on the order of the function calls.
+The later the function is called, the greater the precedence.

 In this case, if there were conflicting styles between the variants, the `size` styles would overwrite the conflicting value of the `type`.

 ---